Lori Dungey

 Lori Dungey (born 1957) is a New Zealand actress.
 Dungey was born in Canada and came to New Zealand when she performed in an arts festival during the Commonwealth Games in Auckland in 1990.
 Dungey subsequently became the artistic director of the Wellington Improv Company.
 She has had acting roles in both film and television including Lord of the Rings films and the television series Xena and Hercules.
-She has also performed in New Zealand's Improve Festival.
+She has also performed in New Zealand's Improv Festival.